Update: ‘Design,’ ‘Specifications,’ and ‘Release Date,’ and ‘Fourth-generation battery’ sub-section updated.

 N e-shift

 One of the topics that Biermann was enthusiastic about while talking with CarExpert on December 12, 2022, was “N e-shift.”
-While he confirmed the virtual DCT’s arrival in the Ioniq 5 N, the upcoming Ioniq 6 N is expected to get the same treatment.
+While the virtual DCT is available in the Ioniq 5 N, the upcoming Ioniq 6 N is expected to get the same treatment.
 Here as well, the virtual system will be tuned to have mannerisms currently witnessed in gasoline-powered cars with a physical dual-clutch gearbox.

 “Virtual Grin Shift”, as Biermann terms it, is being developed to specifically appease drivers of Hyundai’s N-branded EVs who still want all the traits of a driver’s car.
 To unlock that possibility, engineers and specialists have been working on every small detail – from replicating exhaust and engine notes to the feel of each gear shift.
 Biermann said that the system could be switched on or turned off by the driver using a button and the paddle shifters.